Seneca Creek water or watershed scenery in West Virginia

 If Seneca Creek is high, warm, unclear, crowded, or trail-limited, compare Shavers Fork River, Elk River, or Second Creek before forcing the same plan.

-Check current WVDNR regulations for Seneca Creek and nearby Seneca Rocks water before fishing.
-Special-regulation boundaries are short and should be verified directly.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current WVDNR rules for Seneca Creek and nearby Seneca Rocks water before fishing.
+Special fishing rule boundaries are short and should be verified directly.

 Seneca Rocks mouth area

-Use WVDNR and USFS sources to confirm the short special-regulation reach.
+Use WVDNR and USFS sources to confirm the short special fishing rule reach.

 Spruce Knob-Seneca Rocks NRA